Different Types of Mutual Funds in India

 3. Hybrid Fund

-They invest 65% to 80% of their assets in equity and equity-related instruments and the rest in debt and money market instruments.
+Aggressive Hybrid Fund: They invest 65% to 80% of their assets in equity and equity-related instruments and the rest in debt and money market instruments.
 As they have high equity exposure, these funds have the potential to generate higher returns.

-They invest primarily in debt instruments.
+Conservative Hybrid Fund: They invest primarily in debt instruments.
 These funds place between 75% and 90% of their assets in income-producing fixed-income securities such as corporate bonds, T-bills, etc. And the remaining money is invested in equity-related investments.

-As the name suggests, these funds are highly dynamic and invest in both equity and debt depending on the market conditions.
+Dynamic Asset Allocation Fund: As the name suggests, these funds are highly dynamic and invest in equity and debt, depending on the market conditions.

 Equity Savings Fund: By investing in equities, derivatives, and debt, these funds seek to strike a balance between risk and return.
 This fund can contribute to long-term wealth creation by investing in arbitrage possibilities with significant equity exposure.